MichaelZjQu/Selfbound/README.md

-Replit demo is very laggy
+# Demo

+To demo, you must first fork the repl and run it locally.

 https://replit.com/@michaelzjqu/CounterSpell

+Note: The Replit demo is very laggy